 Higher Education in New Zealand

-Although similar to the British higher education system, we’ve put together a brief guide to what’s what in the New Zealand system.
+Although similar to the British higher education system, we’ve put together a brief guide to what makes up the same system in New Zealand.

 State owned universities, polytechnics, colleges of education and wānanga (Māori centres of learning) are institutions that have been set up by the New Zealand government and approved by the Minister of Education.

 They are government funded and market responsive institutions that offer programmes of study and research in demand by both domestic and international students.

 New Zealand's eight universities are part of the international university community.